Death of John Ward: Appeal

 Nally was refused leave to appeal by the Central Criminal Court against his conviction and six-year jail sentence.

 The case was then appealed to the Court of Criminal Appeal.
 Nally's lawyers had argued at his appeal that the trial judge had erred in law by not allowing the jury to consider a defence of full self-defence and by not allowing it to find Nally not guilty.
 He had directed that the jury had to find Nally guilty of murder or guilty of manslaughter, and ruled that an acquittal verdict based on the evidence would be perverse.

 In October 2006, the Court of Criminal Appeal quashed Pádraig Nally's conviction for manslaughter and ordered a retrial.
 The Court said that the jury should not have been denied the opportunity to return a verdict of not guilty, even if such a verdict may have flown in the face of the evidence.

 Retrial

 Pádraig Nally's retrial took place in December 2006.
 Similar evidence was submitted to the court, including evidence of Ward's character and previous convictions and both Nally's and Ward's mental states on the day in question.
 The jury of eight men and four women acquitted Nally of manslaughter and he walked free.
+Ward's widow Marie, who had since married an asylum seeker from West Africa, announced she would be taking a civil action for damages in the wake of the verdict.